stagwoodink/voices/README.md

-# Voices
 ![Voices](banner.png)
-## Voices - Enhanced Voice Channel Management
+# Voices - Enhanced Voice Channel Management
-# Voices - Temporary Voice Channel Bot

 Enhance your Discord server with **Voices**.
 Create temporary voice channels on demand, providing a clean and enjoyable user experience.
 No setup, no configuration – it simply works.

 ## Features: